Stajky/ue-style-guide/README.md

 `Handle` is not allowed.
 It is 'Unreal' to use `On` instead of `Handle`, while other frameworks may prefer to use `Handle` instead of `On`.

+Good use `Handle` when using the Gameplay Message Subsystem event system, thanks to this you will differentiate between Event Handlers and Dispatchers

 Good examples:

 * `OnDeath` - Common collocation in games